CharlesZ54/debbit/DOCKER_README.md

 chmod 755 data data/state
 chmod 644 data/config.txt
 ```

+**Note:** These permissions are automatically set when you create the directories and files.

 ### Configuration issues
 Verify your `data/config.txt` file is properly formatted and contains valid credentials.